SEO Optimization Strategy for Large Travel Ticketing Website

 Negative experience with a previous contractor

-The endless semantic core collection is a common mistake of optimizing such sites.
+The endless semantic core collection is a common mistake of SEO for a travel ticketing website.
 The work can extend over months or even years, bringing no significant results.
 What is more, the company’s budget gets wasted.
 Having such an unpleasant experience with the previous contractor, the client decided to work with Livepage, and it paid off.

 The main tasks: